hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 $$
 which represents the mismatch fraction conditioned on matching-basis rounds.

+> **Remark.** The sequential ordering is purely a hardware convenience and *not* a theoretical requirement: it guarantees that no quantum memory or parallel measurement modules are ever needed.
+If you already have $N$ measurement setups and don't mind operating them in parallel, you may instead prepare all bases at once, measure in parallel, and only then exchange classical data.
+Both versions give the same statistical bound.

 ---

 ## Asymptotic bound

 **Motivating question.**
 Can we really conclude that, if the *classical* matching-outcomes test in the protocol above succeeds with high probability (i.e. a small observed error $\hat{\delta}$), then the *quantum* state $\rho_{AB}$ must be close to an ideal EPR pair, *without ever* performing a joint or Bell-basis measurement?

+In other words, when given $\rho_{AB}^{\otimes N}$, what is the smallest number $N$ of i.i.d. copies required to certify that $\rho_{AB}$ lies within trace distance $\varepsilon$ of the ideal EPR state?

-We'll first analyse the idealised, infinite-round limit $N\to\infty$ to see theoretically why a high success rate forces high fidelity to $\ket{\text{EPR}}$.
+We'll first analyse the idealised, infinite-round/copy limit $N \to \infty$ to see theoretically why a high success rate forces high fidelity to $\ket{\text{EPR}}_{AB}$.
 After that, we'll return to the realistic, finite-sample setting to turn this into a practical protocol in the next section.

 > **Remark.** For very large $N$, the observed matching and mismatch rates concentrate so tightly around the true error parameter $\delta$ (by the law of large numbers) that we can replace all finite‐sample quantities ($\hat{\delta}$) with $\delta$ itself when deriving the asymptotic bound, making our theoretical analysis easier.